 The anti-social behaviour label was created in 1997 as an all-embracing term that has come to dominate British public order enforcement (Burney 2012).
 It continues to hold sway, with the recent Victims Commissioner report highlighting the profound detrimental impact it can have on victims (Victims Commissioner 2024).
 It is undisputed that repeated and severe anti-social behaviour can have extremely detrimental effects on those subjected to it (Housing Ombudsman Service July 2025).
 Nevertheless, I contend that housing-based action is inappropriate for several reasons.
 The scope of the term ‘anti-social’ is both uncertain and contested, it creates unjustified disparities in treatment and is over-inclusive, punishing the whole family, rather than just the perpetrator.
 The effectiveness of eviction as a remedy is also questionable, as it displaces problematic behaviour, rather than dealing with the root cause.
 As will be discussed, the prevalence of mixed-tenure housing in high density urban areas may mean that the welcome respite for neighbours, if the perpetrator is evicted, proves to be short-lived.

 As alluded to, one of the most contentious and troubling features is the absence of a precise definition (Hunter, Nixon and Slatter 2005).
 In the UK, anti-social behaviour has two legal definitions, depending on where it takes place.
 In the housing context, it is defined as ‘conduct that is capable of causing nuisance or annoyance’.
 Where the behaviour occurs in public spaces, its meaning is behaviour that causes or is likely to cause ‘harassment, alarm or distress’ (Anti-social Behaviour, Crime and Policing Act 2014, s2(1)(a)).
-The threshold is equally variable, spanning behaviour that violates acceptable social standards through to criminal acts Cheshire and Fitzgerald 2014).
-Policy discourses incorporate a multiplicity of diverse, low and high level deviant and criminal behaviour (Nixon et al 2007), with typical examples ranging from noisy neighbours to drug dealing (Victims Commissioners 2024).
-Moreover, it is understood in terms of how a person’s behaviour affects or is perceived by others, rather than by reference to an objective standard.
+The threshold is equally variable, spanning behaviour that violates acceptable social standards through to criminal acts (Cheshire and Fitzgerald 2014).
+Policy discourses incorporate a multiplicity of diverse, low and high level deviant and criminal behaviour (Nixon et al 2007), with typical examples ranging from noisy neighbours to drug dealing (Victims Commissioner 2024).
+Moreover, it is understood in terms of how a person’s behaviour affects, or is perceived by others, rather than by reference to an objective standard.
 Thus, what may be understood merely as a neighbour dispute in one context, may be construed as anti-social behaviour in another.
 The lack of clarity about the relevant behaviour – or threshold – is important when considering the housing-based penalties that may be deployed for objectively similar behaviour.

-The intersection with the criminal law is emphasised through measures contained in the Anti-social Behaviour, Crime and Policing Act 2014 which encourage collaborative working between civil and criminal agencies (Home Office, Anti-social Behaviour, Crime and Policing Act 2014: Statutory guidance, March 2023).
+The intersection with the criminal law is emphasised through measures contained in the Anti-social Behaviour, Crime and Policing Act 2014 which encourage collaborative working between civil and criminal agencies (Home Office, Anti-social Behaviour, Crime and Policing Act 2014: Statutory Guidance, March 2023).
 Research into the implementation of that Act confirms that front-line professionals from both agencies struggled to define clearly the boundaries (Demetriou 2019).
 Because of the imprecise meaning, problems with neighbours ‘often arise as much from differences in lifestyles and breaches of socially sanctioned ‘grammars of living’, as they do from non-compliance of any recognised law’ (Cheshire and Fitzgerald 2014, p105).

 Any behaviour could be classed as being anti-social depending on a number of factors including, the context in which it took place, the location, the tolerance levels of the local community and expectations about the quality of life in an area.
 (Nixon et al 2008, p6)